 If you upgrade to a premium account, you will have access to all these amazing features that will let you increase your profile’s visibility and even see who has viewed your profile with LinkedIn profile viewer.
 You can also see who on LinkedIn is interested in your content and then reach out to them, or you can take advantage of LinkedIn promoted posts.
 A premium account will also get you 15 introductions.

+Getting endorsement is one of the best tips for LinkedIn best practices.
 If you are an expert in marketing, let it be known to everyone.
 Get endorsed for your skills to show off your authority.
 Ask your contacts to endorse you.

 LinkedIn Best Practices for Personal Profile